satyaki-mitra/docu-vault-ai/docs/ARCHITECTURE.md

 ---

 Document Version: 1.0
-Last Updated: November 2025
+Last Updated: December 2025
 Author: Satyaki Mitra

 ---

-> This document is part of the AI Universal Knowledge Ingestion System technical documentation suite.
+> This document is part of the DocuVault AI technical documentation suite.